-Policy objective 5 "Europe closer to citizens" was supported by the participating stakeholders as the most suitable way for implementation of integrated measures that could contribute for solving common and diverse challenges in the border region.
+PO5 "Europe closer to citizens" was supported by the participating stakeholders as the most suitable way for implementation of integrated measures that could contribute for solving common and diverse challenges in the border region.
 New type of beneficiaries, partnerships and will be included, ensuring sustainability and capitalizing the experience in cooperation between the two countries.

-Implementation of measures dedicated to the sustainable growth and competitiveness of SMEs, including the direct support for SMEs under PO 1"A more competitive and smarter Europe" that will improve the competitiveness of the border region, was widely discussed on the regional consultations.
+Implementation of measures dedicated to the sustainable growth and competitiveness of SMEs, including the direct support for SMEs under PO1"A more competitive and smarter Europe" that will improve the competitiveness of the border region, was widely discussed on the regional consultations.

-Under the consultation topic on a more resilient border region, stakeholders brought back for discussion the need for integrated and coordinated measures for reducing the risk of natural disasters, a strategic approach on risk prevention and rapid response management in case of different emergencies.
+Stakeholders brought back for discussion the need for integrated and coordinated measures for reducing the risk of natural disasters, a strategic approach on risk prevention and rapid response management in case of different emergencies.
 All participants agreed on the importance of implementing the concept of disaster preparedness.
 Therefore, the idea was defined as strategic and was proposed for programme support.

-Following the regional consultations a questionnaire was sent to the participants where they pointed out the challenges the area faces in regard to the socio economic development and the spheres of interventions in which the programme could bring an added value.
+Following the regional consultations a questionnaire was sent to the participants where they pointed out the challenges the area faces in regard to socio-economic development and the spheres of interventions in which the programme could bring an added value.
 The respondents strongly supported the future programme to be more focussed by addressing local challenges and needs of the border region.

-Joint working group (JWG)
+Joint working group